 objfn

 the objective function to be used for eigenvector selection.
-Possible criteria are: the maximization of the adjusted R-squared ('R2'), minimization of residual autocorrelation ('MI'), significance level of candidate eigenvectors ('p'), significance of residual spatial autocorrelation ('pMI') or all eigenvectors in the candidate set ('all')
+For stepwise selection, possible criteria are: the maximization of the adjusted R-squared ('R2'), minimization of different information criteria ('AIC', 'AICc', or 'BIC'), minimization of residual autocorrelation ('MI'), significance level of candidate eigenvectors ('p'), or significance of residual spatial autocorrelation ('pMI').
+The lasso-based selection ('MI-lasso') implements the procedure suggested by Barde et al. (2025).
+Alternatively, all eigenvectors in the candidate set ('all') can be included as well which does not require any selection procedure.

 MX